29 C

 New Delhi: The leading telecom service providers have expressed disappointment on the recent notification issued by telecom regulatory TRAI to curb spam calls and messages without regulating the telemarketers and OTT players.

-The apex association of TSPs, Cellular Operators Association of India (COAI) has issued a statement opposing the Telecom Regulatory Authority of India (TRAI) saying a more comprehensive approach is required to resolve the issue of spam communication effectively and the operators have given their detailed recommendations in this regards but unfortunately the TRAI has gone ahead without considering them.
+The Cellular Operators Association of India (COAI) has issued a statement opposing the Telecom Regulatory Authority of India (TRAI).
+COAI believes that a more comprehensive approach is required to resolve the issue of spam communication effectively.
+However, the TRAI has gone ahead without considering their recommendations.

 “COAI is disappointed to notice that the TRAI’s amendment of the Telecom Commercial Communications Customer Preference Regulations (TCCCPR), 2018 to strengthen consumer protection against Unsolicited Commercial Communication (UCC), has been issued without addressing all relevant issues.
 One of the most important demand of the TSPs was that this amendment should be released only after the delivery telemarketers (TMs) are brought under regulation to manage unlawful communication.”